jazir555/Math-Proofs/README.md

 --------------

-To do: A full paaper and prepare the repo for submission
+To do: A full paper and prepare the repo for submission

 ## Formal Verification of the Transfer Matrix Method and Derived Properties for the Inhomogeneous 1D Lattice Gas with Periodic Boundary Conditions